servedsmart/servedsmart.com/content/_index.en.md

 title = "Welcome to Served Smart!" date = '2025-04-08T11:14:34+02:00'
 description = "Take digitalization into your own hands - easy and stress-free!
-Services available in Berlin, Germany." summary = "Take digitalization into your own hands - easy and stress-free!
 Services available in Berlin, Germany."
 # Categories are generally used for broader, top-level topics.
 categories = [
  'digitization',